 If authenticated, you will receive an email notification with the content of your request.
 This email also contains a link to the request in the RH.
-You might also decide to authenticate despite the fact that the data you would like to download are all out of the proprietary period in case you want to come back to the request.
-Indeed, a list of all (authenticated) requests can be obtained by clicking on the "My requests" link in the top right corner of the RH for authenticated users.
+You might also decide to authenticate despite the fact that the data you would

-At this stage, you have the option of downloading the available data products as well as the associated raw data via individual tar files separately via the selection boxes shown in Figure 3.3.
+At this stage, you have the option of downloading the available data products as well as the associated raw data via tar files separately via the selection boxes shown in Figure 3.4.